ktor-doc-jp/ktor-doc-jp/pages/servers/requests.md

 }
 ```

-Remember that your classes must be defined top level (outside any other class or function) to be recognized by Gson.
+Remember that your classes must be defined top level (outside of any other class or function) to be recognized by Gson.
 {: .note #receiving-gson-top-level}